-- Six of 10 economic sectors outperformed the Russell Mid Cap Growth Index in the quarter, with strong performance from both very cyclical and very defensive groups.
-The more cyclical consumer discretionary, industrials, energy and financials groups all outperformed, as did the more economically stable consumer staples and utilities groups.
+- Six of 10 economic sectors outperformed the Russell Mid Cap Growth Index in the quarter, with the strongest performance largely from the most cyclical sectors.
+These included consumer discretionary, information technology, industrials and energy.

-- The Fund underperformed in the first quarter, lagging the benchmark.
+- The Fund outperformed the benchmark in the quarter, before the effects of sales charges.

-- We remain generally constructive in our outlook for the U.S. economy throughout 2013, both absolutely, and relative to prospects and expectations for growth in other regions of the world.
+- We remain generally constructive in our outlook for the U.S. economy throughout 2013 and into 2014, both absolutely, and relative to prospects and expectations for growth in other regions of the world.

-- We think the very positive developments in the U.S. around a stable and rebounding housing market, abundant opportunity for growth in oil and gas exploration and production, and a trend toward manufacturing more in the U.S. again, closer to sources of demand and inexpensive energy supplies, are all supportive of growth in the domestic economy.
+- We think the very positive developments in the U.S. – a stable and rebounding housing market, abundant opportunity for growth in oil and gas exploration and production, and a trend toward manufacturing more in the U.S. again, closer to sources of demand and inexpensive energy supplies – are all supportive of growth in the domestic economy.
 In addition, we are seeing economic improvements beginning to materialize in Europe and Asia, and a synchronized global recovery developing, which will be good for many companies both in the U.S. and abroad.

-- We see small business development beginning to percolate again, supported by encouraging lending statistics, and pent-up demand by consumers for autos and other capital goods is a plus for growth.
+- We see small business development beginning to percolate again, supported by encouraging lending statistics.
+Pent-up demand by consumers for autos and other capital goods is also a plus for growth.

 Russell Mid-Cap Growth Index is an unmanaged index comprised of securities that represent the mid-cap sector of the stock market.
 It is not possible to invest directly in an index.

 Risk Factors.
 As with any mutual fund, the value of the Fund’s shares will change, and you could lose money on your investment.
+Investing in mid-cap growth stocks may carry more risk than investing in stocks of larger more well-established companies.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-Investing in mid-cap growth stocks may carry more risk than investing in stocks of larger more well-established companies.
+Not all funds or fund classes may be offered at all broker/dealers.
 These and other risks are more fully described in the Fund’s prospectus.
-Not all funds or fund classes may be offered at all broker/dealers.